DominikHrdonka/calculator/README.md

 # calculator
 # This is my first independent project from scratch.

-# I am trying to demonstrate my skill I have acquired
+# I am demonstrating my skills I have acquired
 # over the last month.